Stove Service Time ?

 Should I Buy A Log Burner Now ?

-Sales of wooding burning stoves are going to reach record levels this fiscal year and the future looks very bright and very warm indeed.
+Sales of wooding burning stoves are going to reach record levels this fiscal year.
+The future looks very bright and very warm indeed.
+So should I buy a log burner now?

 Log burners make great focal points for interiors and come in all shapes and sizes, they are cleaner and more efficient than open fireplaces and will save you money on your heating bills.